 By the 1880s, boarding was an established way of life.
 Private boarding houses typically consisted of a married couple (with or without children) who kept several boarders, generally single, unrelated individuals.
 While married couples occasionally boarded, families with children rarely lived in boarding houses.

-Women usually took primary responsibility for boarders.
+Women usually took primary responsibility for borders.
 For many women, keeping boarders and lodgers was a readily available way to earn money that permitted a flexible schedule and was compatible with caring for children.
-A married woman's income from boarding was often more reliable than her husband's income, and could well be the primary income for the household.
-Keeping boarders was also a source of income for some widows and mature single women.
+A married woman's income from boarding was often more reliable than her husband's income and could well be the primary income for the household.
+Keeping borders was also a source of income for some widows and mature single women.

 No comments: